All Course > Angular > Angular Material Jan 04, 2020

 Create Angular app

 To initiate the development of a responsive material side nav in Angular, the first step involves creating a new Angular application with routing capabilities.
-A comprehensive guide for setting up an Angular app, complete with routings, can be found here.
+A comprehensive guide for setting up an Angular app, complete with routings, can be found in this tutorial.
 Once the base Angular app is established, the subsequent task is to generate the necessary components that will constitute the responsive side navigation system.

 Executing the following commands in the terminal facilitates the creation of essential components for the Angular application.